-On Saturday, November 18, the Brunswick Junior High math teams competed in a Central Maine Middle School Math League meet at Messalonskee Middle School.
+On Saturday, November 17, the Brunswick Junior High math teams competed in a Central Maine Middle School Math League meet at our own Junior High.
+We had many parents come to help out and watch the competition.
 The Central Maine Middle School Math League meet is an exciting oral competition where teams compete against each other to be the first to answer questions and score points.